ekohe/wulin_master/README.md

 ### 2. Panel configuration

-As one of WulinMaster components, `WulinMaster::Panel` can be also rendered in the screen like `WulinMaster::Grid`, but the configuration is much easier:
+As one of WulinMaster components, `WulinMaster::Panel` can also be rendered in the screen as `WulinMaster::Grid`, however the configuration is much easier:

 ```ruby
 # app/panels/order_booking_panel.rb